Northern Colorado: History

 Eleven counties asked voters if they supported seceding from Colorado.
 Counties shown in orange voted in favor of secession; counties shown in blue voted against.

 Along with Weld County, several other counties were invited to or interested in being involved with this proposal: Morgan, Logan, Sedgwick, Phillips, Washington, Yuma, and Kit Carson.
 Also interested in joining the new state are parts of Nebraska.
 Colorado's Eastern Plain counties all may possibly be involved in the split, but Larimer County Commissioners indicated that their county would not likely approve of a split.

 On July 8, 2013, a meeting of representatives from 10 counties was held in Akron, Colorado to begin setting the boundaries of the potential state.
 The news media reported that some people in Lincoln and Cheyenne counties wish to join in forming the state.
 Additionally, the organizers reported that three other Colorado and two Kansas counties also wish to join in forming the state.
-The county commissioners involved discussed an alternative plan if breaking away is not feasible.
-This alternative would be to change the Colorado Constitution to have one state senator per county; however, the U. S. Supreme Court invalidated such representation by county in Reynolds v.
-Sims (1964) as a violation of the one man, one vote principle.
+The county commissioners involved discussed an alternative plan, if breaking away was not feasible, to change the Colorado Constitution to have one state senator per county.

 Cheyenne County—outside the original proposed area— became the first county to refer the measure to the people on July 23, 2013.
 A total of eleven counties placed the measure on the November 5, 2013, ballot.
 Voters in Cheyenne, Kit Carson, Phillips, Washington, and Yuma counties approved the measure.